jonobrien/GoToBot/README.md

 5. run with `python baseBot.py`

 # for Heroku

+Procfile is `bot` so scaling for step 4 should match `bot` otherwise heroku will build but not run the application

 1. create heroku account
 2. download heroku toolbelt and login locally
 3. configure python buildpack for heroku stack
-4. scale the dyno to tell remote what to run when deployed `heroku ps:scale web=1 --app=<APPNAME>`
+4. scale the dyno to tell remote what to run when deployed `$ heroku ps:scale bot=1 --app=<APPNAME>`
+5. deploy through heroku or push a change
-5. if there is an issue building remotely: `heroku run python gotobot.py --app=<APPNAME>`
+5a. if there is an issue building/deploying: `$ heroku logs --app=<APPNAME>`

 # Docs and API Wrappers
 - [python-slackclient](https://github.com/slackhq/python-slackclient)